Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

-If a client advertised a non-zero `standard` tree head type and proof verification failed only at the final signature verification step (or at direct comparison of the Prefix Tree root hash, in the case of `SameStandardProof`), this may indicate that there is a fork the client is unaware of.
-The client SHOULD attempt to reconnect to the server while advertising a zero `standard` tree head type.
+If a client advertised a non-zero `standard` tree head type and proof verification failed only at the final signature verification step (or at direct comparison of the Prefix Tree root hash, in the case of `SameHeadProof`), this may indicate that there is a fork the client is unaware of.
+The client MAY attempt to reconnect to the server while advertising a zero `standard` tree head type.
 This will prompt the server to provide additional intermediate nodes, allowing the client to compute the correct Log Tree root hash for signature